 If you’re carrying your equipment, weight can also be an issue for camping.
 Microfiber towels are lightweight and more absorbent than normal towels.
 Not concerned about weight?
 They’re also quick drying, which means you won’t have to worry about growing mold once they’re packed.
 Using these in place of paper towels reduces waste, which is also better for the environment!

 8. Compact cooking sets are not just for backpackers!

 Even if space isn’t an issue, compact cooking sets and mess kits can be a handy thing to bring to a campsite (We use this microdualist cookset).
 Cooking sets are durable, multipurpose, and easily stack, which makes cleanup and re-packing easier.

 Want to save money on ice for your cooler?
 Consider buying a large ice block.
 Because it has less surface area than individual cubes, it will melt at a much slower pace.
 If you want cubes to occasionally add to a drink, keeping your ice in the bag until you need a cube will help increase the ice’s lifespan.

 10. Plan ahead!
 Keep a checklist.

 Checklists are all-important necessities when it comes to all the packing, unpacking, and repacking that goes on in a camping trip!
 Preparing a checklist ahead of time and deciding what goes in which bags will make sure you don’t forget those important items like lighters or cookware that can make or break a great camping trip.
-The Moonlight app makes finding or creating checklists super easy.

 Here’s a peek at our camping checklist.
 Whether we are camping or backpacking, these are the essential items we don’t want to forget!